luscoma/pyRazor/README.md

     <div id="container">
       @for p in products:
-        @listrow(p.text)
+        @view.helper.listrow(p.text)
     </div>

-Note: these helpers may only be accessed by the current template or any nested templates or wrapped templates.
+Note: these helpers may only be accessed by the current template or wrapped templates.
 Do not however declare a template in some parent template then expect a child that calls @wrap to be able to use it.

-### Strangeness with non-xml/html documents
+### Notes on overcoming strangeness with non-xml/html documents
 ----------------
-A typical c# razor template my look similar to the following.
-Notice how it takes advantage of the <p> tag to allow for the lines immediately following the if statement be parsed as c# code.
+A typical c# mvc3 razor template my look similar to the following.
+Notice how it takes advantage of the <p> tag to determine what is c# code and what should be interpreted as view code:

     @if (name == "alex") {
       name = "hi";